RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di-deploy.md

   --rdi-cacert TEXT               CA certificate file to verify with --rdi-key-password TEXT         Password for unlocking an encrypted private
                                   key
-  --rdi-site-name TEXT            Site name to be used as a prefix for WB
-                                  streams in active active --dir TEXT                      Directory containing RDI configuration
+  --dir TEXT                      Directory containing RDI configuration
                                   [default: .]
   --help                          Show this message and exit.